Skip to content

 2.1 - Managed Environments Prerequisite — IP firewall, cookie binding, and VNet support require a Managed Environment.

-1.15 - Encryption (in transit and at rest) Network isolation plus encryption produces defense in depth; private endpoints do not remove the need for TLS.
+1.15 - Encryption (in transit and at rest) Network isolation plus encryption produces defense in depth; Private Endpoints do not remove the need for TLS, customer-managed keys, or DKE for MNPI.

-1.7 - Comprehensive Audit Logging NSG flow logs and Private Link diagnostic logs supplement Purview audit for network-layer evidence.
+1.7 - Comprehensive Audit Logging NSG flow logs v2, Traffic Analytics, Azure Firewall logs, and Private Link diagnostic logs supplement Purview audit for network-layer evidence.

-1.11 - Conditional Access and Phishing-Resistant MFA IP firewall allowlists should reconcile with Conditional Access named locations to avoid contradictory enforcement.
+1.11 - Conditional Access and Phishing-Resistant MFA IP firewall allowlists should reconcile with Conditional Access named locations; Tenant Restrictions v2 is a paired identity / network control.

-1.6 - Microsoft Purview DSPM for AI Private endpoints constrain where DSPM-monitored agent data can flow.
+1.6 - Microsoft Purview DSPM for AI Private Endpoints constrain where DSPM-monitored agent data can flow; combined with sensitivity labels, the two controls deliver flow-aware data protection.

 Implementation Playbooks